Iasa-Global/btabok/pages/competency_model/tsi.md

 | | -   The Learner shall be able to identify ESM tools such as Business Motivation Modeling (BMM) and Business Model Canvas
 | | -   The Learner shall be able to describe the roles and responsibilities in an organizational structure including functions, entities, divisions, departments and groups
 | | -   The Learner shall have practical exposure to involve or assist development of strategic plan for small organization
-| **CITA -- Specialist** | -   The Learner shall have work experience in assisting the development of an organization's strategic plan
+| **CITA -- Professional** | -   The Learner shall have work experience in assisting the development of an organization's strategic plan
 | | -   The Learner shall have work experience in leveraging ESM with BMM and Business Model Canvas
 | | -   The Learner shall be able to demonstrate how to develop an organization's strategic plan
 | | -   The Learner shall be aware how an organization's strategic plan affect current and future IT requirements and architecture
-| **CITA -- Professional** | -   The Learner can demonstrate experience of strategy planning for large organization
+| **CITA -- Distinguished** | -   The Learner can demonstrate experience of strategy planning for large organization
 | | -   The Learner shall be able to demonstrate experience of development strategy planning utilizing ESM approach for large organization
 | | -   The Learner has the ability to mentor other IT Architect
 | | -   The Learner is able to support stakeholders in defining business objective and business model for development of an organization's strategic plan